10 STEM High School Programs for Summer 2025

 Application deadline: March 31, 2025 for Early Bird Special and May 31, 2025 for regular enrollment

-Students will learn the ins and outs of vulnerability assessment, which is the cornerstone of effective cybersecurity.
-They’ll participate in hands-on activities as they study a systemic approach to identifying, assessing, prioritizing, and mitigating vulnerabilities in applications, APIs, and cloud/network infrastructure.
+Students will learn the fundamentals of vulnerability assessment, the cornerstone of effective cybersecurity.
+They’ll participate in hands-on activities to study a systematic approach to identifying, assessing, prioritizing, and mitigating vulnerabilities across applications, APIs, and cloud/network infrastructure.
 Using Vulnerability Discovery tools, program participants will conduct external and internal vulnerability scanning on sample systems to identify opportunities for exploitation by bad actors.

 Students will also be trained in general and subject-specific research and academic writing methods used in universities and scholarly publications.
-This research program prepares students for internships and entry-level positions in cybersecurity during their collegiate studies.
+This research program prepares students for cybersecurity internships and entry-level roles during their college studies.

 Faculty Advisor: Research Fellow, Microsoft; Former Visiting Associate Professor, Stanford University